Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 - What’s the best thing that gets you through the hardest times?

 - Best advice you’ve ever gotten

-- How do you tell your kids about the cancer diagnosis?
+- How did you tell your kids about the cancer diagnosis?

 - How does cancer impact your marriage and your husband?